tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Entities/entities.md

 ## Overview

-The Entities provides functionality for FiveM resources.
+The Entities library provides entity management functions for creating, tracking, and manipulating game entities including peds, vehicles, and objects with lifecycle management.

 ## Register (Client)